rafgraph/react-interactive/README.md

   // keyboard interactions: normal -> normal with focus -> keyActive with focus focus={{
     outline: '2px solid yellow',
-    // so the focus state is not entered during mouse or touch interactions
+    // so the focus state is not entered as a result of mouse or touch interactions
     tabOnlyFocus: true,
   }}
   keyActive={{ color: 'yellow' }}